Who’s the most important person on a ship? Peter Senge suggests it isn’t the captain but the person who designed the ship.

 This is my grandfather’s axe.
 My grandfather replaced the head.
 My father replaced the handle.
 Is this still my Grandfather’s axe?
 Questions about the existential identity of Grandfather’s axe makes Greek philosopher’s heads explode.
 To the people of Ise, it makes their temple 1300 years old.

 A few of things to note:

--Permanence is brought about by embracing impermanence.
+– For the people of Ise, permanence is brought about by embracing impermanence.
 The Japanese aesthetic of wabi-sabi accepts the impermanence and imperfection of things.
 That acceptance is the gateway out of delusion.
-Structures of Empire uses eternal language to talk about itself to the point of delusion.
-The eternal language of Empire doesn’t act according to the way things are (natural rhythms of life and death), it imposes its own illusory permanence that is blind to impermanence.
+The language of Empire is eternal language, to the point of delusion.
+The eternal language of Empire isn’t in keeping with the grain of the universe, the way things really are (natural rhythms of life and death), it imposes its own illusory permanence that is blind to impermanence.
 It’s denial is its downfall.

-– Trust isn’t placed in materials (the structure) but in people.
-Trust is placed in the process of ongoing, repeated, generative collaboration.
-The sacredness of the buildings is only important in as much as it reflects back the sacredness of the people.
+– Embracing impermanence means trust is placed in the process of ongoing, repeated, generative collaboration.
+The sacredness of the building is only important in as much as it reflects back the sacredness of the people.

 – Intentional disruption and the resultant re-stabilization is preferable to unintentional decay.